 Even true MCM purists can get behind the slightly offbeat appeal of hand-painted wallpaper—or, for DIY mavens, hand-painted pattern murals—in the dining room.
 Just stick with a muted palette to keep things cohesive with the less-is-more look of fine-lined furniture.

-Why not go a step further than a bench and add a full banquette?
+Adding a bench can be an easy way to create more seating while also giving a nod to the midcentury style.
+However, if you have the space, why not go a step further than a bench and add a full banquette?
 The retro-cool look brings tons of midcentury bang for your buck into the dining room... and yes, you can conceal some storage underneath, as well.

 Add a Plant Shelf

 Honestly, we don’t predict the #plantmom trend is going away anytime soon—which is great.
 It’s a nice way to add a welcoming natural element to the sleek lines of a good MCM dining set.
 (Bonus points if your pothos trail dramatically into your bar cart.)

 Make Room for Mirrors

 We all know the old trick about mirrors making rooms feel bigger, but in a dining room, they do so much more.
 From elevating the vibe of your next soirée to dramatically reflecting candlelight from your tablescape, mirrors can really do wonders when placed the right way.
 In a dining room, you can opt for smaller, round mirrors to get the look you want.